GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 sudo BUILDTYPE=Debug_GN_x64 ./build/update-linux-sandbox.sh
 ```

 11\.
 Run the cefclient, cefsimple and/or ceftests sample applications.
-Note that the cefclient application will only have built successfully if you set `use_sandbox=false` in step 7.
+Note that the cefclient application will only have built successfully if you set `use_sysroot=false` in step 7.

 ```
 cd ~/code/chromium_git/chromium/src